-Gallstones form when bile, which is stored in the gallbladder, hardens into pieces of stone-like material.
-About 75% of gallstones are composed of cholesterol salts, while the remaining 25% are made up of bilirubin salts, a bile pigment.
+Gallstones form when cholesterol or bile, which is stored in the gallbladder, hardens into pieces of stone-like material.
+Gallstones are made of about 75% cholesterol salts.
+The remaining 25% is made up of bilirubin salts, a bile pigment and calcium carbonate.
 Gallstones can be as small as a grain of sand or as large as a golf ball.
 The gallbladder can develop just one large stone, hundreds of tiny stones, or almost any combination.

 Copyright © Nucleus Medical Media, Inc.